Design map-based visualizations

 You'll make two fields to hold the rounded coordinate values.

-1. Right-click High_Blood_Level_Results, point to Data Design, and click Fields.
+1. Right-click High_Blood_Level_Results, point to Data Design, and choose Fields.

 2. Scroll to the bottom of the list of fields.

-3. Click the row header for Latitude, and press Ctrl while clicking the row header for Longitude.
+3. Click the row header for Latitude.
+Press Ctrl while clicking the row header for Longitude.

-4. Right-click the row header for Latitude and click Copy.
+4. Right-click the row header for Latitude and choose Copy.

 Copy option

-5. Right-click the row header for Latitude and click Paste.
+5. Right-click the row header for Latitude and choose Paste.

-6. Click in the Field Name column for the Latitude1 field and type LatitudeRound.
+6. In the Field Name column, double-click Latitude1 and type LatitudeRound.

 Latitude1 field changed to LatitudeRound

-8. Click in the Alias column for the LatitudeRound field and type Latitude Rounded.
+8. In the Alias column, LatitudeRound column, type Latitude Rounded.

-9. Click in the Alias column for the LongitudeRound field and type Longitude Rounded.
+9. In the Alias column, LongitudeRound column, type Longitude Rounded.

 Fields with names and aliases set

-The names and field aliases for the copied fields are set.
+The names and aliases for the copied fields are set.

-10. On the ribbon, on the Fields tab, in the Changes section, click Save.
+10. On the ribbon, on the Fields tab, in the Manage Edits group, click Save.

 Save button for field changes